iamturns/til/dev/api/oauth2.md

 Implicit Flow
 -------------

+- aka Client-Side Flow, Implicit Grant Flow
 - For applications that run on client device
-- Same as Authorziation Code Flow, but receive the access token directly from the Authorization Server
+- Same as Authorization Code Flow, but receive the access token directly from the Authorization Server
 - There is no refresh token
 - Authorization Server does not redirect back with token in query parameters, as these could be sent and logged on the server, or show up in the referrer and leak to a third party
     - Instead, it uses a hash fragment, eg: